Google "ved" Parameter Versions

-Google URLs contain a wealth of information.
-The ved parameter often appears when a user clicks a link on a Google page, and it contains information about the link that was clicked on: position on the page, link type, time of click, and more*.
+parameter often appears when a user clicks a link on a Google page, and it contains information about the link that was clicked on: position on the page, link type, time of click, and more*.

 This link context information is valuable data for website owners.
-Many SEO (search engine optimization) enthusiasts have spent a lot of time trying to figure out what the ved means, and it appears they have plausible explanations for most of the values inside the ved.
-Check out these resources for explanations of what the values in the ved mean:
+Many SEO (search engine optimization) enthusiasts have spent a lot of time trying to figure out what the ved

-*It's important to note that all the interpretations of the values in the ved are our best guesses as a community; there is no official definitions from Google and I don't have any inside insight into these.
+are our best guesses as a community; there is no official definitions from Google and I don't have any inside insight into these.

-OK, with that out of the way, let's dig into the different versions of ved.
+OK, with that out of the way, let's dig into the different versions of ved

 The Evolving ved

-The ved parameter has changed over the years.
+parameter has changed over the years.
 DFIR has been familiar with three versions; I've started to see a new fourth kind, with more info!

-I'll go over each ved version below, but let's start with a description of the ved structures.
-The ved starts with a number, which I'm calling the version.
+starts with a number, which I'm calling the version.
 That version number is stripped off for the subsequent processing steps.
-After the version, the remainder of the value is the data about the link click (the reason we care about the ved at all).
+After the version, the remainder of the value is the data about the link click (the reason we care about the ved

-In versions 0-short, 0-long, and 2, the data portion is a base64-encoded protobuf.
+, the data portion is a base64-encoded protobuf.
 Protobufs (or protocol buffers) are a Google-designed data structure used for serializing values.
 I won't go into a ton of detail here (I'll save that for another day), but for this post, all you need to know is a protobuf can be decoded into something that looks like a JSON object, made up of nested key-value pairs.

-Version 1 is different from the others (and also quite rare); it is not encoded into a protobuf; it has the key-value pairs as a text string.
+is different from the others (and also quite rare); it is not encoded into a protobuf; it has the key-value pairs as a text string.

 Version 0 (short)

-This shorter version of version 0 is old; I'm going to refer to it as the "legacy" version from now on.
-It still is a base64-encoded protobuf, but it has less information in it than the current 0 ones.
+is old; I'm going to refer to it as the "legacy" version from now on.
+It still is a base64-encoded protobuf, but it has less information in it than the current 0

 Example: ved=0CFYQFjAG